sheldonmaschmeyer/website-I-AM/README.md

 # website-I-AM
 I-AM Retailer Solutions Inc. Website

 I-AM Retailer Solutions specialized in advanced retail display solutions, featuring video and mobile advertising capabilities.
-This business is family related.
+As it was a family related startup business, most work was volunteer, unpaid with shares.
 As of September 2020, all activities with I-AM Retailer Solutions Inc. has ceased.
 Brick-and-mortar retailers and investors are focused on the pandemic.
-The website nolonger exists.

 IT & Media Arts	June 2012 – September 2020 \
 Assignments and Projects completed: \